DataDog/hiring-engineers/answers2.md

 My favorite meme on the internet features the father and son from the American reality TV show, American Choppers.
 Those hard-headed guys fought regularly on the show, and the meme features five panels of them arguing back and forth.
 And a chair is thrown!

-For the first meme, I imagined them as opposing forces in the Dev vs. Ops battles of the past.
+For the first meme, I imagined them as opposing forces in the midst of operational struggles.
 Thanks to the rise of DevOps culture, practices, and tooling such as the world-class monitoring solution, Datadog, we can reduce the friction between these teams and enable them to become highly effective.

 First meme: